-1 Capital costs for the BART Alternative were estimated at \$3,838.0 million in year 2001 dollars, which was the base year for the Major Investment Study/Alternatives Analysis.
+&lt;sup>1 Capital costs for the BART Alternative were estimated at \$3,838.0 million in year 2001 dollars, which was the base year for the Major Investment Study/Alternatives Analysis.

-Program, passenger fare revenues, Federal Transit Act Section 5307, and other sources (e.g., advertising, rentals, interest earnings, etc.).
+Funding to operate and maintain the BART Alternative would come from a mix of sources such as a county half-cent sales tax, State Transportation Development Act (TDA), State Transit Assistance (STA) Program, passenger fare revenues, Federal Transit Act Section 5307, and other sources (e.g., advertising, rentals, interest earnings, etc.).
 Potential new funding sources could include 1⁄4 to 1⁄2-cent sales tax, broadening the sales tax base, joint development, benefit assessment districts, proposition 42, regional gas tax, and Bay Area bridge tolls.

 The financial plan indicates that this extension will need additional revenue in order to be constructed and operated in the time frame described.
-FTA is approving circulation of this Draft EIS, with a preliminary financial plan, in recognition of the project's inclusion in the current MTC financially constrained regional plan and as support for the public dialogue on the project and its financial plan.
-The financial plan in the Draft EIS is based on financial projections and governmental actions that are not finalized.
+FTA is approving circulation of this EIS, with a preliminary financial plan, in recognition of the project's inclusion in the current MTC financially constrained regional plan and as support for the public dialogue on the project and its financial plan.
+The financial plan in the EIS is based on financial projections and governmental actions that are not finalized.
 As part of the New Starts process, a feasible financial plan will need to be prepared to advance the project into Final Design.
 In addition, the proposed project is dependent on the completion of the BART Warm Springs Extension Project that does not yet have a final financial plan in place.